Here is your guide on how to hike from Fira To Oia in Santorini along the Caldera Path.

 Remember to pick up water and snacks before you go – we highly recommend bringing something like these collapsible water bottles.
-There are some places to stop along the way, but they’re not so easy to see, and you may miss them.
-Open times are also hit and miss.
+Some places to stop along the way are not so easy to see, and you may miss them.
+Open times are also hit-and-miss.

-You should make sure that you set off as early as you can in the morning as by mid-morning, the sun really starts to beat down, and the heat is on.
+You should ensure that you set off as early as possible in the morning, as by mid-morning, the sun starts to beat down, and the heat is on.

 Don’t Try To Cycle

-If you’re a very strong cyclist, it’s possible to cycle the path, but it’s not really meant for that means.
-You will be able to rent a bike on the island, but you may find that you’re constantly weaving in and out of walking groups, and it may be frustrating for them too.
-It’s best to stick to walking and that way; you can really enjoy the scenery and stop to take photographs whenever you want.
+If you’re a strong cyclist, it’s possible to cycle the path, but it’s not meant for that.
+You can rent a bike on the island, but you may find that you’re constantly weaving in and out of walking groups, which may be frustrating for them, too.
+It’s best to stick to walking and that way, you can really enjoy the scenery and stop to take photographs whenever you want.

 Take A Bus Or Taxi Back To Fira

 You could opt to stay a few nights in Oia, but if you want to head back to Fira on the same day, you’ll find that afternoon buses are jam-packed.
-However, you will be able to find a taxi if you’re patient.
+However, you can find a taxi if you’re patient.